bahrus/xtal-splitting/README.md

 Web components that can do the splits.

-xtal-splitting.js takes a search string, and splits up the textContent into spans, which can be styled to show where the matching text is.
+xtal-split takes a search string, and splits up the textContent into spans, which can be styled to show where the matching text is.

 Demo via [webcomponents.org](https://www.webcomponents.org/element/xtal-splitting)